 Once your child is aware of social media and how to use it right, you can now move to the next step – implement parental controls.
 You should apply this step if your child is too young to be responsible for their actions.
 Parental control is a tool that helps parents manage their kid’s activities online and prevent negative things from happening to them.
 With the help of Facebook parental controls, you can track online activity, restrict unwanted content, and filter communication with others.
 With special tracking software, you can access much more data than only social media and protect your kid from online threats and suspicious people.

 The risk of personal data leaks with parental controls active is shallow.
-The reason for it is because a child account is mostly protected by an adult account and has family membership features.
+The reason for this is that a child account is mostly protected by an adult account and has family membership features.
 But at the same time, it is quite easy for online predators to get all the needed information from your child.
-Since children don’t have the necessary experience in standing up against invasion into privacy, they often become victims.
-Frauds are hunting kid’s online and can easily manipulate them.
+Since children don’t have the necessary experience in standing up against the invasion of privacy, they often become victims.
+Frauds are hunting kids online and can easily manipulate them.
 Teach your kid about basic methods for protecting their personal information and that they should not share it with anyone.
 What can you do to teach your kid some informational security basics?